YintongMa/Topics-in-Big-Data-Project/README.md

 columns with similarities below the threshold.

 ### LSH + Bloom Filter
+Main idea: use LSH index to narrow the search space for bloom filter comparison

+Pre-processing
+1. Build an LSH index configured with a low threshold (e.g. 0.1)
+2. Build bloom filter for all sets

+Query
+1. Query the LSH index to get neighbors on a very low threshold.
+(This step only wants to find sets that have intersection with the query set.
+That's why we need an LSH index configured with a low threshold)
+2. Perform bloom filter comparison to get overlap similarity in the result of last step.

 ## Progress Update
 1. Implemented a data generator that can generate sets of various lengths while maintain a certain degree of overlap.